 Did you know that Pierce County is home to more than 206,000 dogs?
 That translates to more than 68,000 pounds, or 34 tons, of dog waste every single day.
 Pet waste contains harmful organisms like E.coli, Giardia, and roundworms that can be transmitted to people and pets if not cleaned up and properly disposed of.

 Landfills are designed to handle pet waste safely.
 Yards, trails, streets, parks, toilets, and compost piles are not.
-Remember to take a bag with you on walks, or use the dog waste stations in common areas.
+Remember to take a bag with you on walks or use the dog waste stations in common areas.
 At home, daily pick up is best.

-What is the problem with pet waste?
+- What is the problem with pet waste?